 This will seal your Jon boat camo design and protect it from wearing away.

-How to paint camo (video)
+How to camouflage using paint (video instructions)

 Beyond the initial camo – ensuring that you are truly, fully camouflaged